AVIA 225 Private Flight II

 Discussion: Class Introductions

-In order to pass this class, the student must complete their Private Pilot training at an approved Part 141 Flight Training Affiliate (FTA).
+In order to pass this class, the student must complete his/her Private Pilot training at an approved Part 141 Flight Training Affiliate (FTA).
 Once complete, the student must submit a Part 141 Graduation Certificate and either a copy of the FAA Private Pilot Certificate (front and back), or Temporary FAA Private Pilot Certificate if applicable.
-(CLO: A-D)
+In order to earn any points for this assignment, the student must provide the professor with BOTH documents.
+This is an all-or-nothing assignment.
+(CLO: A, B, C, D)

-The student will write a 2-3 page paper (not including title and references) reflecting on their flight training experience.
+The student will write a 2-3 page paper (not including title and references) reflecting on his/her flight training experience.
 This experience includes both the academic work completed as well as the % of TCO completed during flight training at the FTA.
+The student will reflect on academic and flight progress, lessons and takeaways, and faith and gratitude.
+This paper should be well-organized, reflective, and personal, incorporating specific examples from your training experience.
+Proper APA formatting and adherence to academic writing standards are expected.

 Quiz: FTA Student Handbook Acknowledgment

-The FTA Student Handbook provides essential information and requirements for the successful completion of your flight training program.
-This quiz will ask you to acknowledge that you have read the FTA Student Handbook provided to you in the SOA Flight Student Community (see Explore item in Module 1 for link) as well as any and all information provided to you within the Liberty University ATLAS website.
+The FTA Student Handbook provides essential information and requirements for the successful completion of the student’s flight training program.
+This quiz will ask the student to acknowledge that the student have read the FTA Student Handbook provided to him/her in the SOA Flight Student Community as well as any and all information provided to him/her within the Liberty University ATLAS website.
+The quiz covers Learn material from the assigned module, contains 1 yes/no question, is limited to 1 hour, and allows 1 attempt.

 Top 1% For Online Programs